Blog

 If it does, you’ll have a cash out date – a day on which the company completely runs out of cash.

-Of course, you’ll only run out of money if you don’t make the necessary adjustments.
+Of course, you’ll only run out of money if you don’t make the necessary adjustments in the right period of time.
 These could involve cutting costs, increasing income, or raising additional capital.
 Cash burn rate is the speed at which your cash reserves are dwindling.
 This is usually calculated per month.

 Your cash runway is the amount of time you have before you run out of money.
 Obviously, the longer, the better, as you’ll have more time to focus on executing business initiatives and more options to tweak your company’s cash situation along the way.
 There are two different types of burn rate: gross burn rate and net burn rate.